pvblicltd/AKQA/README.md

 7. Created the initial index.html template, scss structure and 12 col grid (this will need a gutterless option looking at the layout).

+8. Completed basic 12 col grid and applied, have added a meadia query breakpoint and began a mobile view.

+9. For accessability I am using fieldsets, labels and inputs for the cart information, fo just the information ipututs these are disbaled.
+All form actions have fake urls that will work if Javascript is turned off.

+To do:

+1. Correct page meta tags
+2. Complete the cart styling and layout
+3. Add the javscript/jquery for the form actions
+4. Write the tests utilising intern.js and browser stack & grunt
+5. Run the tests
+6. Debug

+File Structure explantion

+- public/ * Where grunt outpust the distribution code (grunt build)

+- src/ * Where dev takes place thsi inculdes the uncompress js and scsss

+- tests/ * to be completed